Donate to CERF+ to help artists impacted by the L.A. fires

 Bio

 Constance McBride (b.
 Philadelphia, PA) delves into gender-based issues with ceramic sculpture, installations and mixed media.
-Recent awards include grants from The Puffin Foundation, Philadelphia Sculptors, Phoenix Art Museum’s Contemporary Forum, Arizona Commission on the Arts and a position in the 2021 Chautauqua Visual Arts Summer Residency Program in Chautauqua, New York.
+Recent awards include the Jacques MacCuiston Dowling Award for Sculpture (Woodmere) and grants from The Puffin Foundation, Philadelphia Sculptors, Phoenix Art Museum’s Contemporary Forum, Arizona Commission on the Arts and a position in the 2021 Chautauqua Visual Arts Residency Program in Chautauqua, New York.
 Her work is shown nationally in the USA and abroad.
-Notable exhibitions include a solo at Tubbs Gallery (Rehoboth Beach, DE), a Contemporary Forum Grant Recipients show at Phoenix Art Museum (Phoenix, AZ), Craft Forms at Wayne Art Center (Wayne, PA), The Clay Studio National (Philadelphia, PA) and Beyond the Brickyard at Archie Bray Foundation for the Ceramic Arts (Helena, MT).
+Recent solo exhibitions include The Melancholic Joy of Living at Chesapeake Gallery (MD), The Lonely Girls at Abington Art Center (PA) and at Tubbs Gallery (DE).
+Notable group shows include Belonging at Woodmere Art Museum (PA), a Contemporary Forum Grant Recipients exhibition at Phoenix Art Museum (Phoenix, AZ), Craft Forms at Wayne Art Center (Wayne, PA), The Clay Studio National (Philadelphia, PA) and Beyond the Brickyard at Archie Bray Foundation for the Ceramic Arts (Helena, MT).
 In 2018, McBride spent five weeks as a resident facilitator/art educator at Sias University in Xinzheng and villages in and around Zhengzhou, Henan Province, China via a World Academy for the Future of Women and US State Department grant.
-Her work has received attention from several publications including Yahoo News Cities Rising series, Philly Artblog, Cleaver Magazine, Java Magazine and the international magazines Inspirational and Ceramics Now.
-Currently based in Chester Springs, PA she teaches Sculpture and Hand Building at Clay on Main in Oley, PA and is a host of the show Art Watch at WCHE Radio Station in West Chester, PA.
+Her work has received attention from several publications including Yahoo News Cities Rising series, Artblog, Cleaver Magazine, and the international magazines Suboart and Inspirational art.
+Currently based outside of Philadelphia, PA she teaches Sculpture and Hand Building and is a host of the show Art Watch at WCHE Radio Station in West Chester, PA.
 McBride earned a Bachelor of Arts degree from Arcadia University, Glenside, PA.